 People with severe stroke experience significant muscle weakness which means that they spend much of their time in bed or sitting.
 This inactivity can cause their muscles to become even weaker and stiffer and may lead them to experience sudden drops in blood pressure when they move from lying to standing (orthostatic hypotension (OH)).
 This further interferes with their ability to participate in intensive stroke rehabilitation, overall recovery and quality of life.

 Currently physiotherapy for people with severe stroke concentrates on practising tasks such as getting in and out of bed into a chair that are important for independence and achieving safe discharge home.
 Standing up early after a stroke may help strengthen muscles, reduce OH and minimise or prevent muscles becoming stiff and weaker.
-This study aims to assess whether it is possible for people with severe stroke to use a standing frame to practise functional movements such as standing and moving between sitting and standing during their hospital-based rehabilitation.
+This trial aims to assess whether it is possible for people with severe stroke to use a standing frame to practise functional movements such as standing and moving between sitting and standing during their hospital-based rehabilitation.

 Fifty people with a severe stroke will be recruited from four different Stroke Rehabilitation Units in Cornwall and Devon.
 Using a computer programme, participants will be randomly allocated to either (1) functional standing frame programme (30 minutes) and 15 minutes of usual physiotherapy, or (2) 45 minutes of usual physiotherapy only.
 They will have one physiotherapy session per day, with a target of a minimum of five times per week for three weeks.

-We will measure how many people join the study, how many people drop out and the content of the usual physiotherapy treatment sessions.
+We will measure how many people join the trial, how many people drop out and the content of the usual physiotherapy treatment sessions.
 We will also assess the effect of the physiotherapy treatment by measuring participants’ ability to carry out activities of daily living, quality of life as well as muscle strength and balance.
 The person assessing each participant will not be aware of which treatment participants are receiving.
-We will assess how easy or practical it is to take these measures which will help us develop a future study.
+We will assess how easy or practical it is to take these measures which will help us develop a future trial.

-We will be interviewing people who have taken part in the study as well as their carer or relative and the physiotherapists involved in delivering the physiotherapy sessions.
-This will allow us to: identify the reasons why people decided whether or not to participate in the study; explore their experiences of the functional standing frame programme; and understand how participants felt about being randomly allocated into different groups.
+We will be interviewing people who have taken part in the trial as well as their carer or relative and the physiotherapists involved in delivering the physiotherapy sessions.
+This will allow us to: identify the reasons why people decided whether or not to participate in the trial; explore their experiences of the functional standing frame programme; and understand how participants felt about being randomly allocated into different groups.
 To maximise impact, we will work with people with a stroke and carers to publicise the research findings in different ways.

 How were people with stroke and health care professionals involved in developing this research study?